sfeir-open-source/sfeir-school-playwright/docs/markdown/02-getting-started/41-quiz.md

 ## Example 5
 ## <br/>
-## Go to book list page, should have 8 `.card` elements in the document
+## Go to book list page, it should have 8 `.card` elements in the document

 Notes:
 - ask the student what do they think of this test